Analogous-Structures-Labs/astruct-blog-examples/001-poetic-python-package-management/README.md

 Hopefully, this post made it easier for you to consider Poetry and give it a try.

 Until next time, keep trying new things.

+**All code referenced in this post can be found [here](https://github.com/Analogous-Structures-Labs/astruct-blog-examples/tree/blog/001-adding-article-content/001-poetic-python-package-management).**